giuseppebianchi/gssi-infomobility-rfidroute/README.md

 The `trip_shifts` propery is the list of trips found for a shift.

 The `shift` property represents the relative shift associated to the found RFID.
-> Having a *Shift* object into results helps to check if a RFID should be considered to track a vehcile in real time, beacuse if current time is greater than **shift_end** value that RFID in not valid anymore for that shift.
+> Having a *Shift* object into results helps to check if a RFID should be considered to track a vehicle in real time, because if current time is greater than **shift_end** value that RFID in not valid anymore for that shift.
 > (However, if *Shift* object is not available, the validation function will use other parameters to check a valid RFID.)
 ---